-A student may begin most programs during any semester; restrictions typically apply in programs in which a maximum number of students are specified.
-The required courses, course prerequisites, and clinical requirements, where applicable, may be found in each program description section of the Catalog.
+A student may begin most programs during any semester; restrictions typically apply in programs in which a maximum number of students is specified.
+The required courses, course prerequisites, and clinical requirements where applicable, may be found in each program's description in the Program section of the Catalog.

 ECPI University seeks to graduate students on a timely basis.
 In an effort to assist students as they progress toward graduation, a combination of on-campus, online, and hybrid classes are provided.
-All students will be scheduled for a fulltime course load each semester, unless other arrangements are made in advance or other circumstances intervene.
+All students will be scheduled for a full-time course load each semester, unless other arrangements are made in advance or other circumstances intervene.
 Low enrollments or other factors may require the school to cancel or reschedule on-campus courses.
 In addition, some courses may not be offered on-campus within an academic year.
 Students who need courses that are not available on-campus may choose to take courses delivered online or in a hybrid format, if available.